vpsg-research/LIDMark/README.md

 ## 🗂️ Dataset Preparation

 LIDMark is trained on CelebA-HQ and evaluated on both CelebA-HQ and LFW.
 We do not own the copyright to these datasets.
-Please download them directly from their official webpages.
+Please download them directly from their official websites.
 Please follow the steps below to prepare your data environment.
 ### 1. Image Data
 Download the official datasets and pre-process (crop and resize) the images into **128×128** and **256×256** resolutions.